 Step 9: Learn to Disconnect

-It's super important to stay in touch these days, but stepping away from tech is just as vital for your mind and making the most of your trips.
+It's super important to stay in touch these days.
+But stepping away from tech is just as vital for your mind.
+It helps you make the most of your trips.

 Plan Some No Tech Time

-Set aside specific times or even whole days when you're not checking work stuff at all.
-Use this time to really explore where you are, get into the local vibe, or just chill out.
-When you visit somewhere new, put your phone away and enjoy a moment of peace.
-Maybe you're visiting some place well known.
-Or, it could be a relaxing getaway in the mountains.
-If it seems fun, step outside your comfort zone with a new activity.
-If the destination is outdoors, don't be afraid to get a little dirty.
+Set aside specific times.
+Or pick whole days with no checking work stuff.
+Use this time to explore where you are.
+Get into the local vibe.
+Or just chill out.
+When you visit somewhere new, put your phone away.
+Enjoy a moment of peace.
+Maybe you are visiting a well-known place.
+Or it could be a relaxing getaway in the mountains.
+If it seems fun, step outside your comfort zone.
+Try a new activity.
+If the spot is outdoors, do not fear getting a little dirty.

 You could go to restaurants, shops, and bars.
-Experience all the culture you can, and take it all in.
-If you're trying to relax with meditations, be sure to find somewhere quiet.
-This could even be a way to see places you might never find otherwise.
+Experience all the culture you can.
+Take it all in.
+If you want to relax with meditation, find a quiet spot.
+This could help you see places you might never find otherwise.

 Focus on Being in the Moment

-Try putting your phone away and really feeling the world around you.
-What are you looking at?
-What are you hearing?
+Put your phone away.
+Feel the world around you.
+What do you see?
+What do you hear?
 What do you smell?
-Slow down and enjoy all of it.
+Slow down.
+Enjoy it all.

 Cut Back on Social Media